bryanrtboy/XMLReader/README.md

 To solve this, we open a new thread just for the XML reading.
 It is implemented as simply as possible, and for this use I have switched to the XDocument, which offers a bit more in the way of shortcuts for parsing XML.

+To use: Download as a .zip and open as a complete Unity project or import the XMLReader.unitypackage into your project

 MIT License

 Copyright (c) 2017 Bryan Leister